PiyushMittl/hibernate-framework-bloglinks/readme.md

-relation ship:
+1.Relationship
- 1. one to one
+  a. one to one
- 2. one to many
+  b. one to many
- 3. many to one
+  c. many to one
+2.Embeded objects